innoloft/Frontend-Application/README.md

 **Please do not spend much more than 6 hours for the whole task.** This is not a hard limitation but want to respect your time since we cannot hire every applicant.
 Also only start with the task if you think this is something you can do in the given time frame.

-Additional Information to submit a successful application:
+### Additional Information to submit a successful application
 - Make sure that your repository is public
 - Only an application with [all requirements](#technical-requirements) can be considered
 - Provide setup process if required